 Other relevant data masking techniques include deterministic and real-time masking, which mask data based on specific values or in small batches, respectively.
 You can read more about these techniques and explore top data masking tools in this article.

 One of the most secure masking techniques, k-anonymization is often likened to “hiding in the crowd.”
 This method combines data sets with similar attributes in order to make individual identification virtually impossible.
-Since the combined data could refer to any member of the data set, no individual can be identified.
+Since the combined data could refer to any member of the data set, no individual can be uniquely identified.

 Another extremely effective masking technique, encryption scrambles data values and requires a specific decryption key to unscramble.
 This technique is very secure, but can also require advanced technologies to carry out.